EAPI usage and description

 The unintended exported variables

-cannot be used in ebuilds to manipulate installation paths.
-Useinto
+PORTDIRandECLASSDIRcannot be used in ebuilds to manipulate installation paths.
+Useintoorinsinto, respectively, instead. -

 These variables no longer contain a trailing slash with